 - Terranea provides bins for recycling glass, paper, plastic, and aluminum and regularly educates staff on how to properly utilize these resources through its Green Team: a dedicated volunteer team of engaged employees who support new and innovative ways to enhance Terranea’s eco-commitment.

 - Terranea donates partially consumed, wholly usable toiletries left in guestrooms to the Midnight Mission in downtown Los Angeles.
 In one month alone, this can amount to over 380 pounds of toiletries diverted from the landfill and sent to those in need.
+Since the project started in December 2017, Terranea has donated 29,848 rolls of toilet paper and 63,442 bottles of partially consumer toiletries.
+That's more than 4.4 tons of "waste" diverted from the landfill to those in need.

 - No land was removed from the area during the development of Terranea.
 Instead, existing structural and raw materials were recycled in the site preparation, including more than 65,000 tons of onsite stone quarried, crushed, and utilized under roads and walkways.